RequestNetwork/Request-OP/slate/source/index.html.md

 ![pay-with button](button.png)

-See example code for styling a "paywith ETH" button.
+See example code for styling a "pay with ETH" button.

 ### b.
 Redirect to the gateway